Prepare for your Illinois Professional Educator License (PEL) with three embedded endorsements.

 The other factor to consider as you think about your work schedule is whether you want to pursue your master’s degree program in one or two years.
 While there are always exceptions to this, most students who wish to work full time while enrolled at Erikson opt for the two-year program.
 Students who have more flexibility in their work schedule or want to complete their program in a shorter period of time while working part-time tend to enroll in the one-year program.

-It’s important to note that you will be required to be available during business hours Monday through Friday during your student teaching for your student teaching placement, and you will have evening courses and methods seminars one to two nights per week.
+It’s important to note that you will be required to be available during business hours Monday through Friday during your practicum placement, and you will have evening courses and methods seminars one to two nights per week.
 We encourage you to plan ahead and communicate as necessary with your employer in advance of your program.

-It may be possible to complete your student teaching with your existing employer if you work with an agency that provides site-based early care and education to children under the age of eight.
-Student teaching requirements may differ based on your situation and could result in two different placements.
+It may be possible to complete your practicum placement with your existing employer if you work with an agency that provides site-based early care and education to children under the age of eight and your employer approves the placement(s).
+Practicum placement requirements may differ based on your situation and could result in two different placements.
 Given that this is a program with three embedded endorsements in ECE, ESL/bilingual and special education, at least one of the placements will need to have multilingual and children with special needs.
-Staff in our Field Education Office will work with you to find student teaching placements within Illinois.
+Erikson faculty as well as the practicum coordinator will work with you to find a practicum placement within Illinois.

 The Career Services team also plans an annual social work, early education, and child development job fair for Erikson students and alumni.
 In concert with the job fair, you can submit your resume to be included in an annual Resume Book that we distribute to organizations and managers who are interested in hiring Erikson students and alumni.

-Erikson students enrolled int he hybrid moadlity of this program live in a wide range of neighborhoods in Chicago and in the suburbs.
+Erikson students enrolled in the hybrid modality of this program live in a wide range of neighborhoods in Chicago and in the suburbs.
 We do not offer campus housing.
 While we can’t make specific recommendations about where you should live, we encourage you to find a neighborhood that suits your style, taste, and budget.
 To help you in your housing search, we work closely with StudentSpace, a free apartment-finding service that specializes in helping graduate students find housing in Chicago.

 Because of Erikson’s small size, you’ll have access to a wide range of both informal and formal student support services.
 These include: